-In addition, the District of Columbia, Massachusetts, New Jersey, New York, and Oregon provided future state renewable energy projections.
+In addition, future state renewable energy projections were incorporated into the analyses for Colorado, the District of Columbia, Massachusetts, New Jersey, New York, Oregon, and Washington.
 Sonoma Technology used these projections to calculate the relative fractions of grid electricity that would be zero-emission in each calendar year, and then applied these fractions to the baseline GREET factors for 2020 to develop emissions rates for future years.
-(GREET information on the baseline mix of power sources in each region was used with the overall emissions rates above to calculate estimates of emissions rates for the power generated by fossil fuels only, and then these were factored by the state-provided renewable power percentages by year to arrive at weighted rates for each year.)
+(GREET information on the baseline mix of power sources in each region was used with the overall emissions rates above to calculate estimates of emissions rates for the power generated by fossil fuels only, and then these were factored by the state renewable power percentages by year to arrive at weighted rates for each year.)